Thomas L. Purdom: Aerial service

 Purdom returned to the Home Establishment in July 1918, after being injured, and was posted to the Aeroplane Experimental Station at Martlesham Heath on 15 September 1918.
 He eventually left the RAF, being transferred to the unemployed list on 19 February 1919.

 Purdom was promoted to captain in his regiment, the King's Own Scottish Borderers, on 21 March 1919.

+After the war

+Purdom was an enthusiastic motorist.
+He worked as an engineer at Croall & Croall, an early automobile manufacturer in Edinburgh.
+After a brief illness, he died in 1927 in Hawick, where he was interred at Wellogate Cemetery.